 - You can't change passcode settings because they're unavailable, gray, or dimmed.

 Contact your IT administrator for help.
-If you don’t use a configuration profile or Microsoft Exchange account, or if your device is personally owned, make sure you update your device to the latest version of iOS.
-If the issue continues, contact Apple Support.
+If you don’t use a configuration profile or Microsoft Exchange account, or if your device is personally owned, make sure you update your device to the latest version of iOS or iPadOS.

 If you forgot your passcode

 If you or someone else enters the wrong passcode too many times, your device will disable itself temporarily.
 If so, get help with a forgotten passcode or disabled device.
-Or, if you forgot your Restrictions passcode, learn what to do.
+If you forgot your Restrictions passcode, learn what to do.